Changing our perspective of “Body Positivity”

 Body positivity has become a social movement.
 The concept encompasses the idea that human beings should focus on qualities they possess rather than those that are absent.
 The movement has influenced the way we view the physical body, but hasn’t completely changed our perspective on health.
 Furthermore, staying body positive is a task often easier said than done.

-I think what’s being lost in translation between health and positivity is the idea a person should only be proud of their journey if their body matches the healthful choices they are making.
-The truth is making the dedication to a ‘healthy’ ‘fit’ life does not guarantee supermodel, bodybuilder or otherwise outer physique results that we (sometimes) expect.
+I think what’s being lost in translation between health and positivity is the idea a person should only be proud of their journey if their outer appearance matches the healthful choices they are making.
+The truth is, making the dedication to a ‘healthy’ or ‘fit’ lifestyle does not guarantee supermodel, bodybuilder or otherwise outer physique results that we (sometimes) expect.
 The choices also don’t look the same for everyone.

-My doctor could tell I was a runner just based on the rhythm of my heartbeat.
+What am I talking about here?
+Well, one personal example is when I went to a routine doctors appointment.
+During the visit my doctor could tell I’m a runner just based on the rhythm of my heartbeat.
 If that is not mind blowing miraculous evidence of the power we have in caring for ourselves I don’t know what is.

 Setting Goals & Looking Further

-But how do we continue lovin’ ourselves even on days when skin breaks out, belly isn’t to the size we would abracadabra into fruition, or we just feel icky.
+How do we continue loving ourselves even on days when our skin is broken out, our tummies aren’t to the size we would abracadabra into fruition, or we just feel icky.

 To me the answer is simple, listen to your body & feed your mind.

 Personally, my choice to maintain an active lifestyle is based around mental health.
-If I go too long without being physically active my mindset becomes negative & I’m actually more prone to grumpiness.
+If I go too long without being physically active my mindset becomes negative and I’m actually more prone to grumpiness.